hpc-uk/containers-intro/_episodes/03-creating-containers.md

 Any layers that are used by multiple Docker images will only be stored once.
 Now the result of `docker images` should no longer include the `hello-world` image.

+> ## The Docker official documentation is helpful!
+> There is lots of great documentation at <https://docs.docker.com/>, for example, detailed reference material and tutorials covering the use of the commands mentioned above.
+{: .callout}

+You can also use the `--help` flag to get more information.
+Try out `docker --help`, `docker image --help`, and `docker container --help` to see more information.

 ### Conclusion

 You have now successfully acquired a Docker image file to your computer, and have created a Docker container from it.
 While this already effects a reproducible computational environment, the image contents are not under your control, so we look at this topic, after a quick discussion about the Docker Hub.

-> ## The Docker official documentation is helpful!
-> There is lots of great documentation at <https://docs.docker.com/>, for example, detailed reference material and tutorials covering the use of the commands mentioned above.
-{: .callout}

 {% include links.md %}